chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

 > Note from the moderators:
 >
 > Yesterday I [Richard Schneeman] spoke with the mods on giving you a warning based on your
-> behavior on the Ruby mailing list.
+> behavior on the ruby-talk mailing list.
 I believe you listened to my feedback and
 > stopped posting about crypto.
+> [Editor's Note - I self-censored, that is, I deleted all last postings on r/ruby and stopped posting altogether for weeks now.]
-So we decided to **make explicit where we sit
->  regarding things that happen off of Reddit**.
+> So we decided to **make explicit where we sit regarding things that happen off of r/ruby reddit**.
 >
 > Today I [Richard Schneeman] see you posting this [on the ruby-talk mailing list]
 > [Political thought - Leader on the threat from the illiberal left - Don't underestimate the danger of left-leaning identity politics.](https://rubytalk.org/t/political-thought-leader-on-the-threat-from-the-illiberal-left-don-t-underestimate-the-danger-of-left-leaning-identity-politics/75583)